UNIVERSE-HPC/course-material/technology_and_tooling/docker/e02-jekyll-lesson-example.md

 ---
-title: "Using Docker with Jekyll - Containers Used in Generating this Lesson"
+name: "Using Docker with Jekyll"
 teaching: 20
 exercises: 0
 dependsOn: [